Curtin-Open-Knowledge-Initiative/oa-book-geography/templates/paper.md

 described in detail below.

 * _Downloads:_ Springer Nature made download data available for both the OA and non-OA titles included in the study set.
-The download data is COUNTER-compliant and one download refers to one chapter download.
+The download data is COUNTER-compliant (Release 4) and one download refers to one chapter download.
+Both HTML and PDF downloads are counted.
 Full-book downloads are counted as one download for each chapter in the book.
+We recognise that this creates issues in analysis and have therefore focused throughout on like-for-like comparisons through the design of the stratified sampling for the non-OA comparison set.
 * _Citations:_ Springer Nature also provided data on the number of citations for each book and the specific imprint that published each book (e.g. Palgrave Macmillan, Springer, Birkhäuser), page and chapter counts and Altmetric.com data.